mihailgaberov/mihail-gaberov.eu/src/pages/how-i-build-chat-app-with-react-and-typescript-part4/index.md

 ---
-title: "How I build a chat app with React, TypeScript and Socket.io (part 4)"
+title: "How I built a chat app with React, TypeScript and Socket.io (part 4)"
 date: "2019-02-25"
 ---